-Sleep is vital for a child's mental and physical development.
-In fact, according to the National Sleep Foundation, by age 2, children have spent more time sleeping than awake.
+According to the National Sleep Foundation, by age 2, children have spent more time sleeping than awake.
 Throughout childhood, children will spend about 40% of their time asleep.
 What happens when children don’t sleep enough?
 When children don't get enough sleep, they may have a harder time controlling their emotions, and are more likely to have difficulty with impulse control, paying attention, and learning.